Cleaning with Essential Oils

 Most essential oils are antiseptic and bactericides, which will inhibit bacterial growth.
 Some oils are also antifungal and antiviral so they are also good for you at the same time.
 Not only do they assist in cleaning your house but they may also boost your immune system.
 I always use oils that stimulate the immune system when I clean during flu season.
 Luckily the best bacteria busters are also among the strongest immune stimulants.
 I wrote a post on oils for the immune system a while back, Essential Oils for the Respiratory and the Immune System

-My favorite single oil bacteria busters are cinnamon, clove, lemon, eucalyptus, lavender, thyme and pine.
+My favorite single oils are cinnamon, clove, lemon, eucalyptus, lavender, thyme and pine.
 Tea tree is another favorite of mine which is a relatively inexpensive oil readily available at most places.
 However, my children prefer that I use other oils since they don't like the smell of tea tree.
 We have discovered that Manuka oil is much more pleasant oil to use.

 It is nothing more refreshing in springtime than using refreshing essential oils.
 Lime, lemon, geranium, bergamot, grapefruit, rosemary and lavender are great oils for the lighter and warmer time of the year.
 They make a perfect room spray to disinfect the stuffy house after winter.
 For a more floral blend consider neroli.
 If your want a romantic touch to your bedroom you can add ylang ylang, jasmine, and rose .
 These oils are pricy but very potent so a little goes a long way.